 - ACE, Australian National Corpus of English

-To date, no corpus of Irish English exists, said a paper from Limerick University in 1999.
+To date, no corpus of Irish English exists, informed a paper from Limerick University in 1999.

-I have looked up the Internet for an update.
-As of April 17 2016, the Limerick University says there is a corpus.
-There is yet no public access to it.
+Update: as of April 17, 2016, the Limerick University says there is a corpus, but there is no public access to it.